 Fellowship Application Process

-All required documents must be submitted by July 9, 2023.
-The selection process will seek to identify 1) Fellowship teams with demonstrated commitments to diversity, equity, and inclusion and 2) Capstone proposals that are relevant, substantive, and feasible.
+All required application materials must be submitted by July 14, 2024.
+The selection process will seek to identify 1) Fellowship teams with demonstrated commitments to inclusive student success and 2) Capstone proposals that are relevant, substantive, and feasible.
 Capstones should be able to be completed in no more than 12 months.

 Application components:

-- Statement of Interest and Contributions to Diversity
+2. Statement of Interest and Contributions to Inclusive Student Success

 Please refer to the template PLEDGE Fellowship Participation Agreement for additional details and terms associated with participation in this program.